New Homes Sales

 Our team has over 50 years of collective experience in delivering high quality work in all matters relating to purchase transactions.
 The team has particular expertise in new homes and dealing with the related sales transactions when purchasing from a new development.

-You will be allocated one of our sales conveyancers who, together with their assistant, will run your transaction under the supervision of one of our named supervisors.
+You will be allocated one of our conveyancers who, together with their assistant, will run your transaction under the supervision of one of our named supervisors.
 They are supported by a strong technical team and a separate management team is in place to ensure we give you the best possible service.
-Rebecca Kibby, CEO of Conveyancing Services, has overall responsibility for the work regardless of who works on your matter.
-Rebecca's details are at this link and details of her team can be found here.
+Rebecca Kibby is the partner with overall responsibility for the work carried out within Conveyancing Services, regardless of who works on your matter.
+Rebecca’s details are at this link and details of her team can be found here.